-The Registry will, from time to time in its sole discretion or upon evidence or advice manually conduct continuing or recurring audits of domain names registered to ensure continued compliance with these requirements.
-Failure to comply will result in a notice providing 20-days to comply.
+Failure to comply will result in a notice providing 30-days to comply.
 Non-compliance following such a notice period may result in take-down of the relevant domain name, at the discretion of the Registry.

+2.2.
 WHOIS Accuracy Measures

-In parallel to auditing .hamburg domain names for compliance with the eligibility requirements as outlined in 2.1, any such domain names will simultaneously also be checked for the accuracy of their WHOIS data.
+In parallel to the annual re-validation of .versicherung Registrants for compliance with the eligibility requirements as outlined in 2.1 (legal safeguards), domain names will simultaneously also be checked for the accuracy of their WHOIS data.

+2.3.
 Abuse Contact and Abuse Handling Provisions

-The .hamburg registry operator will establish and publish a single abuse point of contact on its website.
-This contact is responsible for addressing matters requiring expedited attention and for providing a timely response to abuse complaints concerning all names registered in the .hamburg, through all registrars of record, including those involving a reseller.
+The .versicherung registry operator will establish and publish a single point of contact for abuse cases on its website.
+This contact is responsible for addressing matters requiring expedited attention and for providing a timely response to abuse complaints concerning all names registered under .versicherung, through all registrars of record, including those involving a reseller.